 We encourage students to take risks and to learn from their mistakes.
 We nurture a deep engagement in the learning process that requires students to take ownership of their work, invest in it and extend themselves.

-Studying art and design at A level develops and broaden students’ practical skills and creative language.
+Studying art and design at A level develops and broadens students’ practical skills and creative language.
 Students learn to reflect purposefully on what they have created and to understand how their work relates to the broader world of art and design through independent research, gallery visits, group discussion and written critical analysis.

 - Learning journey - Lower Sixth

-Students follow the reformed two year linear A level course.
+Students follow the two year linear A level course.
 Assessment of knowledge, skills and understanding of the whole course takes place at the end of two years of study.

-In the Lower Sixth students refine their practical skills by investigating the process artists go through.
+In the Lower Sixth, students refine their practical skills by investigating the process artists go through.
 Students develop their ideas around the broad theme of ‘the body’.
 They develop skills in oil painting, life drawing, etching, silkscreen and various 3D techniques.
 Students will begin to identify where their strengths in visual communication lie.

 Work done in the Lower Sixth can contribute to the Personal Investigation which is assessed at the end of Upper Sixth.

 Students also undertake contextual research in the form of a written related study with a guided minimum of 1,000 words.
 The aim is to enable students to develop their ability to communicate their knowledge and understanding of art historical movements, genres, practitioners and artworks.